-In a world that no longer works the way it used to, it is easy to make mistaken assumptions.
-One of the most common types of these is called extreme or blinkered thinking.
-This happens when we make mountains out of molehills or when we don’t see the elephant in the room.
+In a changing world it is easy to make mistaken assumptions.
+One of the most common types is called ‘extreme thinking’ or ‘blinkered thinking’.

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.